OwOCR Setup Guide

 • Bing: pre-installed → key: b (close second best, recommended)

-• Manga OCR: pip install "owocr[mangaocr]" → key: m (good for vertical text)
+• Manga OCR: pip install "owocr[mangaocr]" → key: m (ideal for small text areas)

 • EasyOCR: pip install "owocr[easyocr]" → key: e